Mother of two daughters and grandmother of seven, I strive to achieve an optimum level of health and happiness. Life is

-Her Title is Bestowed to Her by Members of Her Family
+Her Title is Bestowed on Her by Family Members

 Grandma, granny, nana, or mimi; there are many names that can be applied to the family matriarch.
 Sometimes the title is chosen because of a language or cultural norm while at other times it is a selection made by a grandchild who is not yet able to voice the traditional title and so shortens the name.

 The name selected for a grandma is a personal choice within each family and one that may even be decided by the youngest members of the family.
 G'ma or gamma are often the misspoken terms gifted to this female role model.

 There are many names that we can bestow upon our grandmother and occasionally she herself may be the one to dictate what she wishes to be called.
 Grandmas aren't the typical grey haired spectacle wearing ladies depicted from yesteryear.
 She may be knitting sweaters or she could be off traveling the world.

 Most of these senior ladies have gathered a great deal of patience throughout the years.
 As she no longer has her own family to care for she has an abundance of time and energy to share with her grandchildren as they come along.
 Generally spoken of with warm thoughts and gifted with hugs she can be so very many things to the ones that she loves.